• Skip to primary navigation

 • They take less than 30 minutes to make!

-the inside look of a strawberry muffin with raspberries and blueberries.
+The inside look of a strawberry muffin with raspberries and blueberries.

 • Leavening Agents: Both baking powder and baking soda are used to help the muffins rise when baking.